 Can A Doctor Stop An Elderly Person From Driving?

 Each state in the USA has different requirements on this topic.
-We recommend that you review the list on our article on Elderly Driving Laws By State to see what the laws are where you live.
+We recommend that you review the list on our article on Elderly Driving Laws By State to see what the laws are in your location.

 Also, if you have questions, it would not hurt to consult an elder law attorney.
 They may tell you that you would need a second opinion from another physician, so be aware of that.